lifelongeek/geonminkim.github.io/index.md

 excerpt: "The personal website of Geonmin Kim."
 ---

+@settings {
+  font-size: 70;
+}

 ### Description
-##### I am currently working as a research engineer at Clova Speech of Naver corporation since March 2020.
+I am currently working as a research engineer at Clova Speech of Naver corporation since March 2020.
 In 2020, I received Ph.D.
 (Thesis: Generalization of neural network on unseen acoustic environment and sentence for spoken dialog system) from the School of Electrical Engineering at Korea Advanced Institute of Science and Technology (KAIST) under the supervision of Prof. Soo-Young Lee.
 In 2012, I received B.S. from the department of Electrical Engineering (major) and Mathematical Science (minor) at KAIST.

 At Clova Speech, I am developing speech recognition system on adverse condition.

-## Research Interests
+### Research Interests
 Dialog System, Speech Recognition, Neural Networks and Machine Learning

-## Publications
+### Publications
 (J: journal, C: conference, W: workshop, A: arxiv preprint, T: phD thesis)
 (* authors contributed equally)

-### 2019
+#### 2019
 **[T] Generalization of Neural Network on Unseen Acoustic Environment and Sentence for Spoken Dialog System**
 * phD Thesis, Korea Advanced Institute of Science and Technology
 (advised by Prof Daeshik Kim and Soo-Young Lee)